asdf-format/asdf-standard/source/file_layout.rst

   file, edit the YAML portion as a pure YAML file, and implode the parts back together.

-- Over a network protocol, such as HTTP, a client may only require some of the blocks.
-While this can be done using HTTP ``Range`` headers, it still requires one (small) request per block to "jump" through the file to determine the start location of each block.
+- Over a network protocol, such as HTTP, a client may only need to access some of the blocks.
+While reading a subset of the file can be done using HTTP ``Range`` headers, it still requires one (small) request per block to "jump" through the file to determine the start location of each block.
 This can become time-consuming over a high-latency network if there are many blocks.
-Exploded form allows for requesting each block directly by a specific URI.
+Exploded form allows each block to be requested directly by a specific URI.

-To explode a file, each :ref:`ndarray source property
+- A FINF writer may stream a table to disk, when the size of the table is not known at the outset.
+Using exploded for simplifies this, since a standalone file containing a single table can be iteratively appended to without worrying about any blocks that may follow it.

+Exploded form describes a convention for storing FINF file content in multiple files, but it does not define any changes to the file format itself.
+There is nothing indicating that a FINF file is in exploded form, other than the fact that some or all of its block references refer to external files.
+The exact way in which a file is exploded is up to the library and tools implementing the standard.
+In the most common scenario, to explode a file, each :ref:`ndarray source property
 <http://www.stsci.edu/schemas/finf/0.1.0/ndarray/source>` in the tree
 is converted from a local block reference into a relative URI.
-Each BFF file has exactly the same content as the :ref:`block` in the original file (including the block header), but without the unallocated space.
+Each FINF file has exactly the same content as the :ref:`block` in the original file (including the block header), but without the unallocated space.